-- G10 L2 Pn does not change from the current coordinate system to the one specified by P, you have to use G54-59.3 to select a coordinate system. - When a rotation is in effect jogging an axis will only move that axis in a positive or negative direction and not along the rotated axis - If a G92 origin offset was in effect before G10 L2, it will continue to be in effect afterwards. - The coordinate system whose origin is set by a G10 command may be active or inactive at the time the G10 is executed.
-If it is currently active, the new coordinates take effect immediately.
+- G10 L2 Pn does not change from the current coordinate system to the one specified by P, you have to use G54-59.3 to select a coordinate system. - When a rotation is in effect jogging an axis will only move that axis in a positive or negative direction and not along the rotated axis.

-- The P number does not evaluate to an integer in the range 0 to 9. - An axis is programmed that is not defined in the configuration.
+- The P number does not evaluate to an integer in the range 1 to 9. - An axis is programmed that is not defined in the configuration.